 - Boil at a full rolling boil for at least 1 minute.

-- Transfer the boiled water into sterilized containers.
+- Transfer the boiled and cooled water into sterilized containers.

 You can also use a kettle, but make sure it doesn’t have an automatic shutoff, because the water must boil for 1 full minute.

-Boiled water can be kept in sterilized, properly sealed containers in the refrigerator for 2 to 3 days or for 24 hours if kept at room temperature out of direct sunlight.
+Boiled water can be kept in sterilized, properly sealed containers in the refrigerator for 3 days or for 24 hours if kept at room temperature out of direct sunlight.